 You will be introduced to basic concepts about brain function, and how these are influenced by deafness, and the acquisition of a language through vision (i.e. Sign Language and lip-reading).

-They will present state of the art results from original research from DCAL and other international research groups with particular emphasis on:
+They will present their state of the art results from original research from DCAL and other international research groups with particular emphasis on:

 – Early deafness

 – Sign language processing in deaf and hearing signers

 – Age of language acquisition

 – Implications for cochlear implants

 They will also provide an overview of state of the art research methods and neuroimaging techniques used to investigate cognitive functions in the deaf population.

 New dates for a number of these courses are yet to be confirmed, if you are interested in these courses please contact email@example.com

 To check out our post all about Deafhood – CLICK HERE

 If you have found this information interesting and are eager to learn more about DCAL, visit their website here >> http://www.ucl.ac.uk/dcal